-- 1. Discharge Prohibition III.A (No discharge at location or in manner different than described in this Order): This prohibition is based on 40 C.F.R. section 122.21(a) and Water Code section 13260, which require filing an application and Report of Waste Discharge before a discharge can occur.
-Discharges not described in the application and Report of Waste Discharge, and subsequently in this Order, are prohibited. - 2.
-Discharge Prohibition III.B (No discharge without initial dilution of at least 63:1, as modeled): The water quality-based effluent limitations and reasonable potential analysis for chronic toxicity in this Order are based on the mixing zones and dilution credits explained in Fact Sheet section IV.C.4.b and Table F-8.
-This prohibition is necessary to ensure that this Order's effluent limitations remain protective of water quality. - 3.
-Discharge Prohibition III.C (No bypass to waters of United States): This prohibition is based on 40 C.F.R. section 122.41(m) (see Attachment D § I.G). - 4.
-Discharge Prohibition III.D (No average dry weather flow in excess of design capacity): This Order prohibits average dry weather influent flows greater than the plant's design average dry weather treatment capacity (i.e., its historical and tested treatment reliability) of 3.0 MGD.
-Exceeding this flow could result in lower treatment reliability and greater potential to violate water quality requirements. - 5.
-Discharge Prohibition III.E (No sanitary sewer overflows to waters of the United States): Basin Plan Table 4-1, Discharge Prohibition 15, and the CWA prohibit the discharge of wastewater to surface waters, except as authorized under an NPDES permit.
-Publiclyowned treatment works must achieve secondary treatment at a minimum and any more stringent limitations necessary to meet water quality standards (33 U.S.C. § 1311(b)(1)(B) and (C)).
+- c.
+Discharge Prohibition III.C (No average dry weather flow in excess of design capacity): This Order prohibits average dry weather influent flows greater than the plant's design average dry weather treatment capacity (i.e., its historical and tested treatment reliability) of 39 MGD.
+Exceeding this flow could result in lower treatment reliability and greater potential to violate water quality requirements. - d.
+Discharge Prohibition III.D (No sanitary sewer overflows to waters of the United States): Basin Plan Table 4-1 (Discharge Prohibition 15) and the CWA prohibit the discharge of wastewater to surface waters, except as authorized under an NPDES permit.
+Publicly-owned treatment works must achieve secondary treatment at a minimum and any more stringent limitations necessary to meet water quality standards (33 U.S.C. § 1311[b][1][B] and [C]).
 A sanitary sewer overflow that results in the discharge of raw sewage or wastewater not meeting this Order's effluent limitations to waters of the United States is therefore prohibited under the Basin Plan and the CWA.